jinjiaKarl/CS-E4160/network_filesystems/README.md

 In this line, the "user" option is included to allow users to mount the file system.
 The "auto" option specifies that the file system should be mounted at boot time, and the "0 0" options specify that the file system should not be dumped or checked by the file system checker.

+Use the mount command with the suid bit set, which allows users to mount network filesystems as themselves instead of root.

 It's important to note that allowing users to mount file systems can have security implications, so it's important to carefully consider the risks before making this change.